jcortell/blog/site/content/post/2018-02-26-on-a-mission-in-reykjavik.md

 The following morning I had an early breakfast, during which I surprised myself enjoying for the first time a pickle: pickled herring, to be exact.
 How exactly do they make it taste sweet?

 After the breakfast, I was picked up by Sacha (fake name, to protect his identity), in a "covert mission".
-As, you see, Plan B involved doing something I was not supposed to do (not that Plan A was exactly a "tourist attraction"): I arranged before hand that I would join a group visit to the lava tunnel of Leiðarendi ("The end of the road"), during which I would stray into an off-limits tunnel deeper and closer to the caldera of the volcano than any tourist would even be allowed to.
+As, you see, Plan B involved doing something I was not supposed to do (not that Plan A was exactly a "tourist attraction"): I arranged beforehand that I would join a group visit to the lava tunnel of Leiðarendi ("The end of the road"), during which I would stray into an off-limits tunnel deeper and closer to the caldera of the volcano Stori-Bolli (in the [Brennisteinsfjöll](https://volcano.si.edu/volcano.cfm?vn=371040) volcanic system, east of Kleifarvatn lake) than any tourist would even be allowed to.

 Why?
 As I mentioned before, I wanted to collect a rare piece of lava.
 If you want lava, it's literally everywhere in Iceland.
 Almost the whole friggin' island is covered with it.
-So why go to such extreme to get a rock?
+So why go to such extremes to get a rock?
 Well, to prove a point, to enrich the memento with additional symbolism: I will go to the end of the world, to hell and back, for my wife and my kids.

-And that's what I did: half way through the tour, Sacha directed me to remain at the back of the line of tourists, and when he would say "watch your head, big boy", I was to enter a tiny little whole on the side of the lava wall, and follow it as far as I could, for a preset amount of time, and then exit and join the group as if nothing happened.
+And that's what I did: halfway through the tour, Sacha directed me to remain at the back of the line of tourists, and when he would say "watch your head, big boy", I was to enter a tiny little hole on the side of the lava wall, and follow it as far as I could, for a preset amount of time, and then exit and join the group as if nothing happened.

 He told me reassuring words that did not make me feel much better, like "if you get stuck, try to remove clothing or shoes, but don't try to pull, as the lava layers could give in", and "if you don't come back, don't worry, I'll make sure a rescue team gets here as soon as possible".
 The last sentence sounded particularly bad, as I saw a sign on the road saying something like "From this point we can not guarantee a rescue team will reach you on time due to extreme weather and geological conditions.
 Enter at your own risk".